Alan Android SDK¶

 dependencies

-block, add the dependency configuration for the Alan Android SDK.
-To get the latest version, check out the Releases page for the Alan Android SDK GitHub repository.
+block, add the dependency configuration for the Alan AI SDK for Android.
+To get the latest version, check out the Releases page for the Alan AI Android SDK GitHub repository.

 repositories {